 Our senior events are filled with educational topics from organizations and guest speakers around the bay area.
 Our speakers have included guests from The Red Cross, Sean Do from the District Attorney's Office - Adult Protective Services, The Alzheimer's Association, environmentalist the Reverend Sally Bingham, seminars on Unlocking Your Family Treasures, Baking with Earl, Musical Programs and much more.

-All senior events take place in the Chapter House Dining Room.
+Most senior events take place in the Chapter House Dining Room.
 Trained medical staff are available at these events to assist with basic health assessment and referrals.

-Twice a year we go to The Bishop’s Ranch in Healdsburg for a spiritual retreat.
+Once or twice a year we go to The Bishop’s Ranch in Healdsburg for a spiritual retreat.
 In addition to the beautiful scenery, our seniors enjoy a program that includes, prayer, arts and crafts, social hour, Holy Eucharist, Compline, meditation, music, walks on the labyrinth and pastoral appointments.

 How do we celebrate life...throughout years of joy, sorrow, successes and mistakes?
 Surrounded by the beauty of the Bishop’s Ranch in Healdsburg, we were invited to reflect on our personal journeys.
 With poignant reverence we offered our individual stories through discussion and creative art projects.
 Sharing laughter and tears, we gave thanks for the experiences, lessons and people in our lives.
 And then...we put on funny hats, blew bubbles and ate birthday cupcakes to celebrate God’s gift, our ‘one wild and precious life’.